Find Trade Colleges

 Precision Metal Working majors at ETI Technical College take out an average of $10,257 in student loans while working on their Undergraduate Certificate.

 Fortis College - Cincinnati ranked #8 on this year’s Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in Ohio list.
-Located in the suburb of Cincinnati, Fortis College - Cincinnati is a private for-profit college with a fairly small student population.
+Located in the suburb of Cincinnati, Fortis College - Cincinnati is a private for-profit school with a fairly small student population.

 About 33% of the students majoring in precision metal working at the school are women while 67% are male.